Biography: Jim Borsig, Ph.D.

-A native of Jackson, Mississippi, Dr. Borsig holds a bachelor’s degree in political science and American Studies and a master’s degree in political science with a concentration in public administration, both from the University of Southern Mississippi.
-He earned his doctorate in public policy and administration from Mississippi State University.
+A native of Jackson, Mississippi, Dr. Borsig holds a bachelor’s degree in political science and American studies and a master’s degree in political science with a concentration in public administration, both from the University of Southern Mississippi, and a doctoral degree in public policy and administration from Mississippi State University.
 He is married to Dr. Kate Bayless Borsig.